 - Edge caching built in

 - Weird traffic model

-WPX is the best value Managed WordPress Host.
+WPX is Managed WordPress Host that is fantastic value.
 Their servers are nice and fast, you get a staging area, backups, email hosting and while there’s no Cpanel, you do get a similar feel from their WHMCS powered management console.

 Their support will migrate sites for you and help you fix basic technical problems too.

 This is the host to go with if you have a handful of sites, aren’t super tech savvy, want a managed hosting solution but want to keep a cap on costs.

 **Use the coupon code FASTHOSTING to get 50% OFF month 1